timothyhahn/jeeveshikedthepct/src/routes/chapters/07-chapter-7.md

 My friend Elleen, who had helped me out so much early on the trail, was doing the John Muir Trail southbound.
-As the PCT and JMT intersected for significant portions, I knew that if I made it 20 miles that day, despite not starting until around 11 AM that day, I could reach Purple Lake, where we should be able to meet up.
+As the PCT and JMT intersected for significant portions, I knew that if I made it 20 miles that day, despite not starting until around 11 AM that day, I could reach Purple Lake, where we should be able to meet up before dark.

 Goodale Pass was short, but surprisingly steep, and on the descent I slipped a few times before reminding myself to be careful as I was now on my own.
 As I pushed myself hard to make up the miles to Purple Lake, almost running on some